What internet speed is needed to watch Sling TV and Netflix ?

 25 Mbps - recommended for streaming ultra-high definition (4K) video

-It uses between 3 and 5 Mbps if streaming in HD depending on content, with sports channels like ESPN with a lot of movement requiring higher bandwidth.
-Setting the quality to "medium" reduces the bandwidth usage to about 1 GB per hour.
+It uses between 3 and 5 Mbps if streaming in HD depending on content, with sports channels like ESPN with a lot of movement requiring higher bandwidth, but it can be reduced to less than a gigabyte per hour.
+The user-defined quality settings are as follows:

 Netflix uses between 400MB and 4.7GB per hour, averaging about 1-2GB/hour in our experience.
 The bandwidth requirement depends on the watched content quality and the data usage settings.
 The service allows for four data usage settings, as follows: